 Our Story

-We first met at fourteen at Calleva Kayaking Camp, where they locked eyes across the river after being the only two campers to successfully paddle upstream through a strong current.
-Clare thought Alex was cute, but so was another camper, David.
-On the last day of camp, everyone exchanged numbers, and Clare noticed a contact saved in her phone without a name.
+We first met at fourteen at Calleva Kayaking Camp in Maryland, the summer after 7th grade.
+We locked eyes as the only two campers to successfully paddle upstream through a strong current.
+Clare thought Alex was cute, but thought the same of another camper, David.
+On the last day of camp, everyone exchanged phone numbers, and Clare noticed a contact saved in her phone without a name.
 For some reason, she assumed it was David’s.

-On the bus ride home, she worked up the courage to text her feelings, only to realize she’d messaged Alex by mistake.
+On Clare’s long bus ride home to Virginia, she worked up the courage to text her feelings, only to realize she’d messaged Alex by mistake.
 Or maybe, it wasn’t a mistake at all!
-It was fate.
-As luck would have it, Alex felt the same way!
-By the end of that bus ride, he’d asked Clare to be his girlfriend.
+As fate would have it, Alex felt the same way.
+By the end of that bus ride, he’d asked Clare “to be his girlfriend."

-After sharing the story (and the fact that she might have a boyfriend) with her mom, she encouraged her to stay in touch and consider dating officially after eighth grade.
+After hearing this story, Clare’s Mom encouraged her to stay in touch with Alex and consider dating officially, but only after eighth grade.
 Clare created a Facebook account just to keep the conversation going.

 A year and countless texts and Facebook messages later, they became an official couple.
-Sixteen going on seventeen years, they’re still best friends, soulmates, and proud high school sweethearts now ready to start their next adventure together as husband and wife.
+After sixteen years (different high schools, different colleges), they’re still best friends and soulmates now ready to start their next adventure together as husband and wife.

-In 2019, Alexander and Clare visited the iconic Oculus at One World Trade Center in New York City.
-Designed to evoke the image of a dove in flight, the structure stands as a powerful symbol of peace and hope.
+In 2019, Alex and Clare visited the iconic Oculus at One World Trade Center in New York City.
+Designed to evoke the image of a dove in flight, the structure stands as a powerful symbol of resilience and peace.
 They were profoundly moved by its dramatic exterior and its calm, cathedral-like interior.

 Clare, a graduate of the Rhode Island School of Design, was taught to find inspiration in nature when shaping both form and function—a philosophy closely aligned with that of Santiago Calatrava, the architect behind both the Oculus and the Milwaukee Art Museum.
 Calatrava’s work often draws from organic forms, such as the anatomy of the human spine, resulting in architecture that is both emotionally resonant and structurally inventive.